MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxserver-get-retries-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the Retries property for a FaxServer object.
-The Retries property is a value that represents the number of times the fax server attempts to retransmit an outgoing fax when the initial transmission fails.' ms.assetid: '8fe0debc-f54c-421b-bfef-9e3c7bbf072c'
+Description: Sets or retrieves the Retries property for a FaxServer object.
+The Retries property is a value that represents the number of times the fax server attempts to retransmit an outgoing fax when the initial transmission fails. ms.assetid: 8fe0debc-f54c-421b-bfef-9e3c7bbf072c
-title: 'FaxServer.Retries property'
+title: FaxServer.Retries property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.Retries property